aptech/docs/docs/strindx.rst

 .. function:: idx = strindx(haystack, needle [, start])

     :param haystack: the data to be searched.
-    :type haystack: string or scalar
+    :type haystack: string array or vector

     :param needle: the substring to be searched for in *haystack*.
+Must be ExE conformable with *haystack* input.
-    :type needle: string or scalar
+    :type needle: string array or vector

-    :param start: Optional argument, the starting point of the search in *haystack* for an occurrence of *needle*.
+    :param start: Optional argument, the starting point of the element-by-element search in *haystack* for an occurrence of *needle*.
         The index of the first character in a string is 1.
 Default=1.
     :type start: scalar

     :return idx: contains the index of the first occurrence of *needle*, within *haystack*, which is greater than or equal to *start*.
 If no occurrence is found, it will be 0.

-    :rtype idx: scalar
+    :rtype idx: vector

 Examples
 -----------